 Management Partners in the News

-As thought leaders in local government consulting, Management Partners’ team members publish articles on a variety of topics affecting government leaders and their operations.
-Contact us if you’d like to be included in future mailings.
+As thought leaders in local government consulting, Management Partners’ team members publish articles on a variety of topics affecting government leaders and their operations, and our projects are also covered in media outlets.

 Succession Planning: How One Department Did It.
-Article published in the August 2017 issue of APWA Reporter.
+Article published in the APWA Reporter.

 A Constructive Dialogue: Facilitated Performance Reviews by Jan Perkins and Frank Benest.
-Article published in the November 2016 issue of PM Magazine.
+Article published in PM Magazine.

 Scaling Up: How One Organization Grew in an Era of Contraction Article published in the California Special Districts Magazine.